 My shaping style is to do functional designs, and that involves a flow and blend of all the curves and contours of the shape.
 Those being the outline, the rocker line, the deck line and thickness flow, the bottom shape, the deck shape and the rail shape.
 When all these curves blend and flow together you get the GOLDEN RATIO and I’ve been able to come up with that GOLDEN RATIO a lot more often than most other board makers.

 All of these shape factors determine not only how a board goes through the water, whether it’s riding on a wave or cruising across a lake or plowing through choppy waters..

-My boards , whether they are surf, kite or stand up, fit on the water more naturally and with less effort of the rider than many other brands’ boards because of that GOLDEN RATIO that I get in each and every one of my shapes.
+My boards , whether they are surf, kite, stand up or foil, fit on the water more naturally and with less effort of the rider than many other brands’ boards because of that GOLDEN RATIO that I get in each and every one of my shapes.

 Jimmy Lewis: History

 I first started playing around with foam, fiberglass and resin when I was 11-12 years old and in the 6th grade.
 This was in 1962-63.
 My oldest brother, John, who was 14-15 years old at the time had just gotten into surfing.
 So naturally my other older brother Dave and myself got into it too.
 I don’t know why making surfboards interested me at that time but somehow or another, I can’t remember, I got a hold of a small piece of foam and some fiberglass and resin, most likely from the “hobby shop” as they were called back then, and made a little scale surfboard that was about 10” long.
 I cut out one of the top brands’ logos from one of John’s Surfer Magazines and put it on under the glass to make it more authentic looking.
 I made two of those since the first one turned out so well.